-We have also partnered with SUNY Albany's Rockefeller College of Public Affairs to create a joint 4+1 Masters of Public Administration program.
+We have also partnered with SUNY Albany's Rockefeller College of Public Affairs to create a joint 4+1 Masters of Public Administration program, where students enter an accelerated one-year MPA program at the University at Albany after completing a Political Science degree at SUNY Oneonta.
 The MPA program prepares graduates for careers in nonprofit organizations, federal, state, and local governments, and for-profit organizations that coordinate with the public sector.

 Career opportunities include: